huybaovo/cis357-project/README.md

 use with their plugin on VS Studio Code,VS Code, Android studio, or IntelliJ as the IDE.

-To get started with Flutter, download the Flutter SDK offered from the official site for your OS and install it into any directories that does not need require elevated privileges.
+To get started with Flutter, download the Flutter SDK offered from the official site for your OS and install it into any directory that does not require elevated privileges.
 - [Download: Get Flutter Here](https://docs.flutter.dev/get-started/install)

 You also will need Android Studio version 2020.3.1 (Artic Fox) or later to operate Flutter for this